pkpio/usp/README.md

-# usctp
+# USP
-USCTP - USB SCTP is an imitation of the [stream control transport protocol][1] of networks in context of USB transfer in kernel space.
+USP - USB Streams Protocol is an imitation of the [stream control transport protocol][1] of networks in context of USB transfer in kernel space.

 #What if offers
   - Multiple streams